 Strawberry Cheesecake Bars

-6. Alternate pouring the regular and strawberry cheesecake batter on the cooled graham cracker crust.
+• Alternate pouring the regular and strawberry cheesecake batter on the cooled graham cracker crust.
 Then add spoonfuls of the strawberry reduction on top of the cheesecake batter like in the photos above.
-Drag a knife or offset spatula through the batter to create strawberry swirls.
-You should have about 1/2 cup of the strawberry reduction left over after topping the cheesecake bars.
+Gently drag a knife or offset spatula through the batter to create strawberry swirls.
+After this, you should have about 1/2 cup of the strawberry reduction left over after topping the cheesecake bars.
 Save this to spoon on top of the bars once they're baked and cooled.

 Notes